-Strategies generate signals in numbers proportional to the number of strategies involved.
-The more strategies present, the more trading signals are generated.
-One may define three different types of trading signals.
+Systems based on DLPAL strategies generate signals in numbers proportional to the number of strategies involved.
+The more strategies present in a system, the more trading signals are generated.
+One may define three different types of trading signals:

 1. Signals indicating a position in the opposite direction of an already open position